 From the parking lot, find the day-use area at the Lynn Canyon Ecology Centre.
 There are information boards here with details about the park, and signs warning you about the dangers of Lynn Creek.

 The hike starts by taking you over the Lynn Canyon Suspension Bridge.
 Take your time enjoying the incredible views on both sides, and directly underneath, the bridge.
 The stunning green water of Lynn Creek will be flowing mightily below.

 The Lynn Canyon Suspension Bridge was originally built in 1912 as a private venture, and patrons were charged a nickel to cross.
 It stands 50 meters above the canyon floor below.
 At the time it served to connect the areas we now know as Lynn Headwaters Regional Park and the Lower Seymour Conservation Reserve.

-The trail will shake and those with a healthy fear of heights may not entirely enjoy the experience of crossing the bridge.
+The bridge will shake and those with a healthy fear of heights may not entirely enjoy the experience of crossing.

 Thousands of years ago, when glaciers gradually moved off the North Shore mountains, a crack in the ground likely led to the formation of Lynn Canyon.
 Over the last ten thousand years, Lynn Creek has eroded the rock at a rate of less than a centimetre a year, creating the canyon that we see today.[source]